codvi20/codvi20/demo.md

 As it was close to the other device.
 ![Infection report](doc/20200429_185118.jpg)

+## Notes
 So simple.

 No info is stored in servers.
 There is only info of matching ids inside the devices.

+Yo see a lot of buttons: because it's a PROTOTYPE and all the functionallity is open to be controled by user.
+No timers at this moment.